herrwinfried/BepInExModFiles/BepInEx/plugins/FlipMods-TooManyEmotes/README.md

 These include common emotes, such as waving, taunting, crying, etc.<br>
 Various dances are also included!
 You can see a preview of them in the gif down below!
 <br>

+### Now supports InputUtils
+- Any relevant hotkeys for this mod can be managed in the in-game keybind menu.
+- InputUtils is not a dependency, but is recommended!
 <br>

 ## Over 100 Emotes!